efreham1/fredrik.hammarberg.0804/inluppar/inlupp4/README.md

 Syntax errors give the read-out "Expected Number".

 If a variable is created with the same name as a function the function get removed and vice versa.

 When in function parsing mode, typing "Quit" aborts the function parsing and removes the current function.

+A class named Function was added to the AST to simplify handling functions.

+Syntax of scopes is {expression} where anything entered inside the scope will be evaluated but variables set inside will not transfer to the global scope.

+Functions may not be declared inside a scope and are only allowed to be created in the root environment.

+However variables and functions set _outside_ of a scope are accesible from inside scopes.

 ---